seanpixel/Teenage-AGI/README.md

 4. Run `python main.py` and talk to the AI in the terminal

 ## Experiments
 Currently, using GPT-4, I found that it can remember its name and other characteristics.
 It also carries on the conversation quite well without a context window (although I might add it soon).
+I will update this section as I keep playing with it.

 ## More about the Project & Me
 After reading the Simulcra paper, I made this project in my college dorm.
 I realized that most of the "language" that I generate are inside my head, so I thought maybe it would make sense if AGI does as well.
 I'm a founder currently working on a project called [DSNR]([url](https://www.dsnr.ai/)) and also a first-year at USC.
 Contact me on [twitter](https://twitter.com/sean_pixel) about anything would love to chat.